fedef17/CO2_cool_fort/README.md

 - `cp input_test.dat input.dat`
 - `./run_cool`
 - Check that the results in `output.dat` are consistent with `output_test.dat`
-- The same procedure can be done for test2.
+- The same procedure can be followed for test2.

 ## To modify the collisional rates:
 Collisional rates can be specified in the `constants.f90` module.
 Default values are as in Funke et al., JQSRT, 2012.